darktable-org/dtdocs/content/special-topics/mem-performance.md

 1. Set the "advantage hint option" to approximately (CPU execution time / GPU execution time).

 k. shared memory fraction
-: Some OpenCL deviced don't have dedicated memory but share it with the CPU - Apple ARM silicon is one example but also onboard devices from Intel, AMD or ARM SOCs.
-As we want to keep system memory available for caching or CPU codepath we restrict the amount of all memory to the fraction.
-So with the default of 0.5 and an apple computer with 16GB of system ram, we would allow OpenCL to make use of 8GB.
+: Some OpenCL devices don't have dedicated memory but share it with the CPU -- Apple ARM silicon is one example but also onboard devices from Intel, AMD or ARM SOCs.
+As we want to keep system memory available for caching or CPU codepaths we restrict the amount of all memory used to the given fraction.
+So with the default of 0.5 and an Apple computer with 16GB of system RAM, OpenCL would be able to make use of 8GB.

 ---